How to file a complaint

 Include the following information if it applies to your particular complaint:

-- The name of the city or town where the court proceedings
+- Where: provide the name of the city or town.

-- The name of the case and any court
+- Name of the case and any court docket numbers, if you know them.

-- Contact information for witnesses, that is anyone else who may have seen or heard the conduct, or who has information about the complaint along with their addresses and telephone numbers.
+- Witnesses: Include the name and contact information, for example telephone number or address, of anyone who may have seen or heard the conduct, or who has information about the complaint.

 How long does it take for a complaint to be processed?